tibeer/Docs/source/reference/minio-mc/mc-quota-clear.rst

 .. start-mc-quota-clear-desc

-The :mc-cmd:`mc quota` command removes a configured storage quota for a bucket.
+The :mc-cmd:`mc quota clear` command removes a configured storage quota for a bucket.

 .. end-mc-quota-clear-desc